foucault studies

 reception of this tradition from the incrustations of Christian polemics.
 He

-as closely connected, either historically or analytically, with “conceited
+as closely connected, either historically or analytically, with a “conceited

 from individualism understood either as a solipsistic withdrawal into the